 The New Way To Get Keywords And Higher Search Rankings…

 Things have changed online over the last decade since I started writing this blog for Super WAHM’s.
 In the “Old Days” you could simply write an article and literally overload it with every keyword related to your topic and it would rank highly in Google.

-There’s been a lot of talk on the net lately about how Google is moving away from actual keywords and is ranking sites based on content.
-Which means all the writers who write ‘articles’ (I’m using the term loosely there) stuffed to the gills with keywords will be out of business.
+These days this is a big no-no!
+Google now looks for high quality content that is relevant and useful to your readers and a big part of this is Google “knows” to look for All-Natural Keywords – not the old spammy keyword overloaded articles.
+Which means all the writers who write ‘articles’ (I’m using the term loosely there) stuffed to the gills with keywords will find their home internet business no longer rank in Google.
 They’re going to have to start writing proper articles, filled with useful content, and only a few keywords used in an appropriate context within the article.

 Here’s the disclaimer: I’m no SEO expert.
 I only recently realised that I had to enter details in to my SEO WordPress plugin.
 I’m also no expert, if there is such a thing, on how Google ranks sites, or even how search engines find and display information.
-I’ve done some research on it, done a lot of reading, and I have quite a few friends who are professional writers as well.
+I’ve done some research on it, done a lot of reading, and I have learnt a lot off Liz Raad about how to make money from a website.